 }

-This would return the 10 most recently published articles with only the id, title, and publication date fields.
+This would retrieve the 10 most recently published articles, returning only their ID, title, and publication date.

-tool to retrieve information about the currently authenticated user.
-This corresponds to the /users/me
+The Read Current User tool provides information about the authenticated user account.
+This is equivalent to calling the /users/me

 endpoint in the Directus API.